HoolieR/gta5-cleaner/README.md

-# GTA 5 Cleaner
+# Updated GTA 5 Cleaner
 A tool to clean out mods from Grand Theft Auto 5 for online play, and restore them later.

+This version has been updated to support the latest version of Grand Theft Auto V that added several new .DLL and .BIN files required by GTA Online to function.
+Now these files will not be moved when a "Clean" is performed.

+You may have to take _Ownership_ of the game's folder if you are using the version on the **Rockstar Game's Launcher** to ensure that the application works correctly.

 - [Download](#download)
 - [Usage](#usage)